Unconditionally Loved Us

 June 26, 2020

-I’ve told several people while reflecting on everything that has occurred in just half a year that I’ve seen these events as more of an Exodus moment rather than a Revelations moment.
-And the farther we get into the year my feelings have been bolstered by new events and personal experiences.
+I’ve told several people, while reflecting on everything that has occurred in just half a year, that I’ve seen these events as more of an Exodus moment rather than a Revelation moment.
+And the farther we get into the year, my feelings have been bolstered by new events and personal experiences.

-Moses was sent to Pharoah to ask to release God’s people.
-God used the plagues as a tool against Pharoah’s hard heart.
-Pharaoh was considered a god by the Egyptians and had no concern about the requests of the God of Israel, and laughed at Moses’ request for the Israelites to be allowed to go celebrate this other god.
-Even with all of the demonstrations and plagues Pharaoh’s heart remained hard.
+Moses was sent to Pharaoh to ask to release God’s people.
+God used the plagues as a tool against Pharaoh’s hard heart.
+Pharaoh, who was considered a god by the Egyptians and had no concern for the requests of the God of Israel, laughed at Moses’ request that the Israelites be allowed to go celebrate this other god.
+Even with all of the demonstrations and plagues, Pharaoh’s heart remained hard.

 We may not be enslaved by man, but so many hearts are hard right now.
 And this is why I see this as more of an Exodus moment.
 The hardened hearts need to break.
 The man-made gods must fall.
-For far too many our selfishness has caused us to hold on to our hardened hearts and cry out to our personally made gods, even when God’s heart and reality don’t line up with what we want.
-The fears of future struggles and the pain of the current one prevent us from progressing out of the current plague and hardship we face.
+For far too many, our selfishness has led us to hold on to our hardened hearts and cry out to our self-made gods, even when God’s heart and reality don’t align with what we want.
+The fear of future struggles and the pain of the present one prevent us from moving beyond the plague and hardship we face.

 Life is a constant struggle because we live in a sinful world.
 A close relationship with Christ will bring peace and blessing, but never confuse peace and blessing with consistent comfort.
-An active relationship with your savior will be a state of constant conviction and neverending change when we use Christ as our benchmark and our God-given purpose as our guide.
+An active relationship with your Savior will be a state of constant conviction and never-ending change when we use Christ as our benchmark and our God-given purpose as our guide.
+Change is often uncomfortable.

 • The Intellectual Introvert's Dilemma, Part 2